Medicaid eligibility and enrollment in Utah

 Utah’s “fallback plan” approved by CMS in December 2019

-Although the federal government rejected Utah’s proposal to receive full federal funding for a partial Medicaid expansion, and also rejected the proposal to allow people with income above the poverty level to have a choice between Medicaid and a subsidized plan in the exchange, Utah had already outlined contingency plans earlier in 2019.
+Although the federal government rejected Utah’s proposal to receive full federal funding for a partial Medicaid expansion, and also rejected the state’s proposal to allow people with income above the poverty level to have a choice between Medicaid and a subsidized plan in the exchange, Utah had already outlined contingency plans earlier in 2019.

 The state submitted its “fallback plan” waiver proposal to CMS in November 2019, after accepting public comments earlier in the fall.
 The fallback plan called for expanding Medicaid eligibility in Utah to households with income up to 138% of the poverty level (ie, what voters approved in the 2018 election), but with a work requirement as well as a lock-out period for “intentional program violations,” premiums for enrollees with income above the poverty level, a ban on presumptive eligibility determinations under Medicaid expansion guidelines, and various other provisions.

-Utah had a contingency plan in case their work requirement was rejected.
+Utah had a contingency plan in case its work requirement was rejected.
 In that case, Utah’s final plan, if no waiver approval had been granted by July 1, 2020, was to simply implement Medicaid expansion as called for in the ACA (and in the state’s ballot initiative), without a waiver.

 The state had created an at-a-glance chart that compared the details of the bridge plan, the per capita cap plan, the fallback plan and the regular expansion plan.
 The Utah Department of Health has also published a chart showing enrollment over time in both the partial expansion and the full expansion program.